markstringer-dti/markstringer-dti.github.io/dti.md

 Is the organisation that you're working for capable and willing to pay for the servers, people and set-up that you need to deploy this software?

-Well, there's only one way to find out the answers to these questions and the answers might not be the ones that you're hoping for.
-I've worked on teams where the team members don't have access to the office.
-I've worked on teams that don't have access to the internet - "To make internets, you need internets," one developer was forced to explain.
-Of course, these are problems that can be solved, but only once they're uncovered.

-So, this is the most straightforward reason why a team should be trying to develop software as soon as possible, because there is only one way to find out.

-But there's a third reason.
-Software is magical and the way that people respond to it is magical.
-People don't respond to working software in the way that they respond to feature lists or specifications.

-Think about it.
-Think about the pieces of software that you interact with every day.
-Are you thinking about them in terms of lists of features?
-When you're using some piece of software, you are using it to do something.
-You have other things on your mind.
-A funny joke that you want to share, a report that you want to write or a podcast that you want to listen to.

-And this, final reason is the main reason that it's useful to try to move a project towards delivering working software earlier rather than later.
-Putting working software in the hands of users is powerful.
-Part of the reason why is that it starts to solve the Flowers and fruit problem that we talk about in [Chapter STREAMS].

-When you put working software in the hands of users, you move the discussion.
-You move the discussion and the dynamic of the project away from flowers.
-And it isn't just the discussion, it's the actions.
-The focus isn't any more about the shiny list of things that a piece of software might do.
-Now the discussion is about fruit.
-What does the software actually do?
-Now that it's in people's hands, does it do something that's useful for them.
-What can we do to make this thing that users are already using even better?

 I worked on a project for an organisation that was still doing pretty much all of its business using paper documents.
 This was a huge